 - Sprint a quarter-mile as fast as you can.

 - Jog a quarter-mile in 1:45-2:00

 - Sprint an eighth of a mile as fast as you can.

 - Jog an eighth of a mile in one minute

 Do this workout without walking to rest.
 The only rest you will receive is during your slower jogging pace.
 Try to catch your breath while you jog.
 Have fun with this one; it is tough.

 Another good speed workout is called repeats.
 Simply run a certain distance as fast as you can a specified number of times.
 This time, you get to walk to recover and catch your breath before the next sprint.

 You can try one of the following distances for a challenging workout:

-All of these workouts are fantastic ways to get faster but build the needed endurance which most sprinters lack.
-Remember to take big deep breaths, relax your upperbody and slightly bend your arms.
-Do not run flat footed.
+All of these workouts are fantastic ways to get faster but build the needed endurance that most sprinters lack.
+Remember to take big deep breaths, relax your upper body and slightly bend your arms.
+Do not run flat-footed.